 Fingerlings, like most potatoes, originated in South America and were brought to Europe.
 European immigrants brought them to North America.
-They are heirloom potatoes with long, knobby finger-like shapes.
+They are heirloom potatoes with long, knobby, finger-like shapes.
 Some say they look like adorable, chubby baby fingers, but some of them more resemble the gnarled fingers of a Disney witch.
-To each his/her own.
+To each their own.

-Regardless of how you view them, the fact is that these spuds are delicious and are featured more often with restaurant cuisine but may be found at the local grocers too.
+Regardless of how you view them, the fact is that these spuds are delicious and are featured more often with restaurant cuisine, but they may be found at the local grocers too.
 They are naturally small when mature with a thin skin and smooth, moist texture.

 Fingerling Potato Info